China's image of the 'ideal man'

 For now, Ming's website remains blocked in China and the artist doesn't foresee his work being exhibited in his home country anytime soon.
 The cultural tradition that inspired him appears increasingly incompatible with the muscular strength appreciated and projected by the Chinese leader at home and abroad.

-Last year, China's largest ceremonial parliament endorsed a constitutional amendment scrapping presidential term limits and paved the way for Xi, 66, to stay in power indefinitely.
+Last year, China's largely ceremonial parliament endorsed a constitutional amendment scrapping presidential term limits and paved the way for Xi, 66, to stay in power indefinitely.
 Nevertheless, Ming anticipates an eventual change of guard in leadership -- and the impact it could have on cultural attitudes.

 "The older generation finds it harder to accept new things ... it applies to not just 'sissy men' but many other things," he said.
 "I think we need time."